 Address: 4649 Sunnyside Ave N, Seattle, WA 98103

-Types of fruit grown within this orchard: Heirloom apple varieties (including types like Kidd’s Orange, Jonagold, Tompkins King, Melrose, Macoun, Grand Alexander, Pacific Pride, Jonamac, and Winesap), European and Asian pears (including Shinseiki, Yakumo, Nijisseiki, Chojuro, Shinko espalier, and Shinseiho espalier), and plum.
+Types of fruit grown within this orchard: Heirloom apple varieties (including types like Kidd’s Orange, Jonagold, Tompkins King, Melrose, Macoun, Grand Alexander, Pacific Pride, Jonamac, and Winesap), and European and Asian pears (including Shinseiki, Yakumo, Nijisseiki, Chojuro, Shinko espalier, and Shinseiho espalier).

 Background and history: